GUDHI/gudhi-devel/src/python/doc/delaunay_complex_user.rst

   If you pass :code:`precision = 'exact'` to the complex constructor, the filtration values are the exact ones converted to float.
 This can be very slow.
-  Using :code:`precision = 'fast'` makes the computations slightly faster, and the combinatorics are still exact, but the computation of filtration values can exceptionally be arbitrarily bad.
+  Using :code:`precision = 'fast'` makes the computations slightly faster, and the combinatorics are still exact, but the filtration values can exceptionally be arbitrarily bad.
 In all cases, we still guarantee that the output is a valid filtration (faces have a filtration value no larger than their cofaces).

 :class:`~gudhi.DelaunayCechComplex` is a bit faster than :class:`~gudhi.AlphaComplex`, but only